 Our experience is the difference between learning to swim and learning to swim the right way, which optimizes the balance between body position, kick, stroke, breathing and timing.

-Whether you are afraid of the water or already a competent swimmer, Proswimming UK offers professional home swimming lessons to all levels.
-We have both the experience and the facility to offer privateand confidential home swimming lessons in London.
+Whether you are afraid of the water or already a competent swimmer, Proswimming UK offers professional swimming lessons to all levels.
+We also have the experience and the ability to offer private and confidential home swimming lessons in London.

 We take each learner through the STA International learn to swim programme that works progressively to mastering the 4 strokes.
 We understand that each learner is unique in their ability to adopt the finer points of swimming and therefore, we remain friendly and patient as the learner loses their fear of the water and progresses to becoming a competent swimmer.

 Swimming is my life’s work!
-I have been involved in swimming for over a decade, most of which was spent as a competitive swimmer.
+I have been involved in swimming for over twenty years.
 I am STA Level 1 and 2 qualified in swimming teaching and ASA Level 1and 2 qualified in swimming coaching.

 - Swimming Lessons for Kids